leandroBorgesFerreira/dag-command/README.md

 **Prior to version 1.10.0, any kind of folder structure is accepted, before it was only possible to have the modules in the root folder.**

 ### Limitations
-At the moment, this project doesn't detect changes in the root folder, so the configuration of the gradle modules should also be a module, it is recommended the **buildSrc** folder.
-When the pluggin detects changes in the **buildSrc** folder, it considers that all modules were affected by the PR.
+At the moment, this project doesn't detect changes in the root folder.
+It only detects changes inside your gradle modules, `buildSrc` file and `/gradle` file.
+If changes detected are inside `buildSrc` or `gradle`, it considers that all modules are affected by the change.